sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 E.g. trying to figure out if a specific repository is syncing source code to Sourcegraph correctly might become an impossible task if the site admin cannot access that repository.

-## Permission mechanisms in parallel
+## Permissions mechanisms in parallel

 <span class="badge badge-experimental">Experimental</span>
 <span class="badge badge-note">Sourcegraph 5.0+</span>